-To create a unified dataset
+To create a unified dataset:

 - Choose Create Unified Dataset.
-The screen changes to show that there are no unified attributes.
-You can begin adding them and building your unified schema.
+The right side of the page changes to show that there are currently no unified attributes.
+Now, you can begin adding them and building your unified schema.

 Unified attributes must have names that conform to the following requirements: